Secure Shell: SSH-1

 In 1998, a vulnerability was described in SSH 1.5 which allowed the unauthorized insertion of content into an encrypted SSH stream due to insufficient data integrity protection from CRC-32 used in this version of the protocol.
 A fix known as SSH Compensation Attack Detector was introduced into most implementations.
 Many of these updated implementations contained a new integer overflow vulnerability that allowed attackers to execute arbitrary code with the privileges of the SSH daemon, typically root.

 In January 2001 a vulnerability was discovered that allows attackers to modify the last block of an IDEA-encrypted session.
 The same month, another vulnerability was discovered that allowed a malicious server to forward a client authentication to another server.

 Since SSH-1 has inherent design flaws which make it vulnerable, it is now generally considered obsolete and should be avoided by explicitly disabling fallback to SSH-1.
 Most modern servers and clients support SSH-2.

 CBC plaintext recovery

 In November 2008, a theoretical vulnerability was discovered for all versions of SSH which allowed recovery of up to 32 bits of plaintext from a block of ciphertext that was encrypted using what was then the standard default encryption mode, CBC.
 The most straightforward solution is to use CTR, counter mode, instead of CBC mode, since this renders SSH resistant to the attack.

 Suspected decryption by NSA

 On December 28, 2014 Der Spiegel published classified information leaked by whistleblower Edward Snowden which suggests that the National Security Agency may be able to decrypt some SSH traffic.
 The technical details associated with such a process were not disclosed.
 A 2017 analysis of the CIA hacking tools BothanSpy and Gyrfalcon suggested that the SSH protocol was not compromised.

+Terrapin attack

+A novel man-in-the-middle attack against most current ssh implementations was discovered in 2023.
+It was named the Terrapin attack by its discoverers.
+However, the risk is mitigated by the requirement to intercept a genuine ssh session, and that the attack is restricted in its scope, fortuitously resulting mostly in failed connections.
+The ssh developers have stated that the major impact of the attack is to degrade the keystroke timing obfuscation features of ssh.
+The vulnerability was fixed in OpenSSH 9.6, but requires both client and server to be upgraded for the fix to be fully effective.